-Sewa International's Toilet and Hygiene Project for the Girl Child
+Sewa International's SHE - Sanitation, Hygiene and Empowerment Project for the Girl Child

 Sewa International is a non-profit, tax-exempt 501(c) (3) service organization.
 We undertake disaster rescue, and relief and rehabilitation work as well as implement development projects globally.

 Sewa International’s Toilet and Hygiene Project for the Girl Child was conceived to provide sanitation facilities to girls who belong to the vulnerable section of Indian society so that they can overcome social and cultural norms of the till now accepted practice of open defecation outside of the home.